magomimmo/modern-cljs/doc/tutorial-14.md

 ```

 As you can see, to parse the input string, we used the `read-string`
 function from the `cljs.reader` lib of CLJS.
-We're falling again in
+We're again tripping over
 the [Features Expression Problem][22] we met in the previous
 [Tutorial 13 - Don't Repeat Yourself while crossing the border][23].

 CLJ and CLJS have different ways to parse a string and different ways
-to convert in a number a stringfied integer or double number.
+to convert a number, a stringfied integer, or double number.
 As usual
 [Chas Emerick][16] is going to help us a lot again.
 In the context of
 his [valip][24] lib we already used in the [Tutorial 13][25], he defined
 the following portable functions in the [valip.predicates][26]